wjwat/lhtlhtp.com/SHORTCODES.md

 Provides a link to the repo with a default text of `repo`, or the value passed in as `text`.

-#### text=
+text=<str>

-This parameter accepts a string which is used to provide the text in a generated link.
+: Accecpts a string which is used to provide the text in a generated link.

 `{{ repo(text="contribute") }}` will produce `<a href="path/to/repo">contribute</a>`